Overstriding in Running: The Most Common Running Technique Error

-If someone tells you that you’re “overdoing” something – because that’s essentially what overstriding means – you might ask: How do you know I’m overdoing it?
+The idea of landing ahead of the body seems simple, yet confusion still surrounds the term.
+If someone tells you that you’re “overdoing” something – which is essentially what overstriding implies – you might ask: how do you know?
 Maybe I’m just doing it differently.
-Who decides what’s too much?
-Without a standard, the conversation becomes endless speculation, shaped by opinions rather than grounded in principles.
+Who decides what is too much?

-This is where natural laws and biomechanics provide clarity.
-Running follows the same physical laws that govern all movement.
-The Pose Method® of Running uses these laws to create a clear standard of movement, which makes terms like overstriding precise, measurable, and easy to apply.
+Running follows the same natural laws that govern all movement.
+The Pose Method® of Running uses these laws to establish a clear standard of movement.
+With that standard in place, terms like overstriding become precise, measurable, and practical.

 The Term